-Everyone who has sat down to a Thanksgiving meal has heard some variation on this expression of gratitude.
+Everyone who has sat down to a holiday meal has heard some variation on this expression of gratitude.
 By the time you've done the elaborate meal prep and dealt with the frustrating family squabbles, you may not feel like giving thanks.
 So this year, start early and give the pursuit of gratitude more of your intention and attention.
 After all, expressing thankfulness is not only good for the soul, it's been proven to help reduce stress and even decrease the risk of heart disease.

-1. Write It Down
+1. Write it down.

 Researchers who study gratitude often ask participants to keep journals where they write about things for which they're grateful.
 This practice requires you to be thoughtful and focused on your blessings, and having a written record allows you to reflect on all those good things over and over again.

-2. Pay It Forward
+2. Pay it forward.

 Put positive energy into the world, using your gratitude journal as inspiration.
 Look at some of the things you're thankful for and find ways to share that joy with others.
 Love your coffee?
 Pay for the cup of the person in line behind you.
-If you're grateful for your child's wonderful teacher, send her a gift of art supplies for the classroom.
+If you're grateful for your child's wonderful teacher, send her the gift of art supplies for the classroom.
 Share your gratitude for your healthy dog by making a donation to an animal shelter in Fido's name.

-3. Say Thank You
+3. Say 'thank you'.

-4. Use Your Time
+4. Use your time.

-However you practice gratitude this holiday season, know that you are not only improving your own well-being, but those around you too.
+However you practice gratitude this holiday season, know that you are not only improving your own well-being, but those around you too!